thu-ml/tianshou/docs/contributing.rst

 We have the following three documentation tests:

-1. pydocstyle: test all docstring under ``tianshou/``;
+1. pydocstyle (as part of ruff): test all docstring under ``tianshou/``;

-2. doc8: test ReStructuredText format;
+2. doc8 (as part of ruff): test ReStructuredText format;

-3. sphinx test: test if there is any error/warning when generating front-end html documentation.
+3. sphinx spelling and test: test if there is any error/warning when generating front-end html documentation.

 To check, in the main directory, run:

 .. code-block:: bash

+    $ poe lint
-    $ make check-docstyle
+    $ poe doc-build